zby/Prompete/README.md

 For major changes, please open an issue first to discuss the proposed changes.

+### Writing Test Cases

+We strongly encourage writing test cases for both bug reports and feature requests:

+- For bugs: Include a test case that reproduces the issue, showing expected vs. actual behavior.
+- For features: Provide test cases describing the desired functionality, including inputs and expected outputs.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.